QuentinRougemont/marine_IBM_paper/README.md

     * Then use the Rscripts for different models:
     For instance this scripts:
-    `01-SCRIPTS/05.create_video_bottleneck_north.R`
+    `01-SCRIPTS/06.create_video_bottleneck_north.R`

     will create the video for a model with warming and a bottleneck in the northern populations External commands are used from R and works well in linux.
-This may need some editing for windows
+This may need some editing for windows The other Rscript will create videos for other scenarios

 ## References: